Implementing Dependent Types in pi-forall: Putting it all together in a Haskell implementation

 The \cd{subst} function in this class ensures that when we see that \cd{a} is the right sort of thing to stick in for \cd{x}.
 The library can automatically generate instances of the \cd{Subst} class.

 With term names, we can define the abstract syntax that corresponds to our language above, using the following datatype.

 As you can see, variables are represented by names. \unbound's \cd{Bind} type constructor declares the scope of the bound variables.
-Both \cd{Lam} and \cd{Pi} bind a single variable in a \cd{Term}.
-However, in a \cd{Pi} term, we also want to store the type $\ottnt{A}$, the type of the bound variable $\ottmv{x}$.
+Both \cd{Lam} and \cd{TyPi} bind a single variable in a \cd{Term}.
+However, in a \cd{TyPi} term, we also want to store the type $\ottnt{A}$, the type of the bound variable $\ottmv{x}$.

 Because the syntax is all shared, a \cd{Type} is just another name for a \cd{Term}.
 We will use this name in the source code just for documentation.

 Among other things, the \cd{Alpha} class enables functions for alpha equivalence and free variable calculation, with the types shown below.
 Usually \unbound can derive instances of this class for us so that we don't have to worry about defining these functions manually.